ReneCode/reinhard.fun/_posts/hello.md

 ---
 title: hello world
+date: "2021-05-01"
+coverImage: "/assets/blog/hello/cover.png"
+author:
+  name: "Reinhard"
+  picture: "/assets/blog/authors/reinhard.png"
+excerpt: "This is a test entry for the new blog system"
 ---

-# Hello World

-this is the first md-content
+This is the first md-content

+- first
+- second

+do in code:

+    let us = "go"

+## sub-title